 Pattern in system or network activity that signals a possible virus or hacker attack.
 Intrusion detection systems might use attack signatures to distinguish between legitimate and potentially malicious activity.

 By not relying on attack signatures, Novell AppArmor provides "proactive" instead of "reactive" defense from attacks.
-This is better because there is no window of vulnerability where the attack signature must be defined for Novell AppArmor as it does for products using attack signatures to secure their networks.
+This is better because there is no window of vulnerabilty where the attack signature must be defined for Novell AppArmor as it does for products using attack signatures to secure their networks.

-Graphical user interface.
+Graphical User Interface.
 Refers to a software front-end meant to provide an attractive and easy-to-use interface between a computer user and application.
 Its elements include such things as windows, icons, buttons, cursors, and scroll bars.

-Host intrusion prevention.
+Host Intrusion Prevention.
 Works with the operating system kernel to

 block abnormal application behavior in the expectation that the